dancosta154/Ames_Housing_Regression/README.md

 The purpose of this project is to analyze and predict house prices in Ames, Iowa using a dataset which incorporates housing data from 2006 - 2010.

 ### Project Description
-The objective for this analysis is to flush out which housing features have the most impact on the sales price of a house, and build a model to accurately predict the price.
+The objective for this analysis is to identify which housing features have the most impact on the sales price of a house, then build a model to predict said price.
 The modeling featured will include Ordinary Least Squares (OLS) Linear Regression models, Ridge, and Lasso.

 The success metric that will be used for this problem is the root mean squared error (RMSE).